 What causes rib flare?

 One of the most common reasons for rib flare is – you guessed it – pregnancy!
-Rib flare is very common in pregnant and postpartum women as the rib cage expands to make room for both your baby and internal organs.
+It is very common in pregnant and postpartum women as the rib cage expands to make room for both your baby and organs.
 As a result, the ribs may remain in place after giving birth, giving a protruded look.

-If you are not pregnant or postpartum but notice your ribs seem to stick out more than usual, flared ribs are also the result of:
+If you are not postpartum but notice your ribs seem to stick out more than usual, flared ribs are also the result of:

 How to fix rib flare: